scimma/slackbot/README.md

 Slack alert bot for `LIGO 04` gravitational wave alerts via Scimma's Hopskotch.

 If you intend on using this bot within the Gravity collective workspace and are looking for feature requests, please open a new issue.

 If you are are looking to set up the alert bot within your own workspace, follow the instructions below.

+Specifically, `alerts.py` should give you all of the information from JSON, decomposed as a python object - this is supposed to serve as the starting point for further configuration.
+I have added the functions used for the Gravity collectives update criteria to this file.

+Further, `utils.py` has some useful helper function to help with slack functionality.

 ## 1. Getting started in your own workspace: